 Windcatcher created a technology to efficiently inflate mattress pads with air.
-Founder Ryan Frayne blew the Sharks away when pitched on the show and landed a deal with Lori Greiner.
+Founder Ryan Frayne blew the Sharks away with his pitch and landed a deal with Lori Greiner.
 Unfortunately, it didn’t close because of legal issues, and Ryan soon passed away from cancer.
 Windcatcher shut down, but it was worth $4 million at its peak.

 Ryan Frayne was from Brooklyn, New York.
 He got a computer science degree from the DigiPen Institute of Technology and a degree in marketing from the University of South Florida.

-He started his career as a software tester at Amaze Entertainment.
-After some time, he worked as an associate at Digital Aptitude.
+He started his career as a software tester at Amaze Entertainment and later worked as an associate at Digital Aptitude.
 In 2009, he spearheaded Oceanic Innovation as president and head of research and development.

-While on a family outing to the beach, Ryan’s brother tried to manually inflate an air bed and continuously failed.
+While on a family outing to the beach, Ryan’s brother tried to manually inflate an air bed but failed.
 This became his lightbulb moment to make the first prototype of the Windcatcher mattress.

 The Brooklyn native experimented with air pressure and came across a science principle known as entrainment.
-He learned to harness it and apply it to valves for various inflatable objects.
-After making a successful airbag, he proceeded to the mattress.
+He learned to harness it and apply it to valves for inflatable objects.
+Once he made a successful airbag, he proceeded to mattress.

 Shark Tank Appearance

-Ryan Frayne wanted to take his invention to higher heights, and the fruitful crowdfunding campaign gave him a massive confidence boost.
-In 2015, he featured on season seven of Shark Tank, asking for $200,000 for 8%.
+The fruitful campaign gave Frayne a confidence boost and in 2015, he featured on season seven of Shark Tank, asking for $200,000 for 8%.

-A bidding war broke out among all the Sharks, Chris Sacca and Lori Greiner initially teamed up, but Ryan was more enamored with Lori’s solo offer of $200,000 for 5% and a line of credit.
+A bidding war broke out, Chris Sacca and Lori Greiner initially teamed up, but Ryan was more enamored with Lori’s solo offer of $200,000 for 5% and a line of credit.
 The highlight of the pitch was the hilarious way Frayne turned down Kevin’s royalty offer which has gone viral online!

 After Shark Tank

-After getting a deal with Lori, the future looked bright for Windcatcher Technology but it had a sad ending.
+The future looked bright for Windcatcher Technology but things didn’t end well.
 The company had a lengthy legal battle against Cascade Designs, which allegedly used Windcatcher’s technology to create their own line of products.
 Thankfully, he won the lawsuit and secured the full patent.

 The deal with Lori never closed and Ryan spent a fortune on legal bills.
 In the midst of all of this, the entrepreneur was diagnosed with terminal pancreatic cancer.
 Before passing away, he handed the business over to his wife and best friend.